coderefinery/presentations/2024_acm_hpcsig_edu.md

 .left-column50[
 ## Future: Community project

-- Communicate value for volunteers and organizations
+- .emph[Communicate value] for volunteers and organizations

 - Research groups send their students to us instead of creating isolated material

-- More collaboration with similar projects ("helper exchange program")
+- .emph[More collaboration] with similar projects ("helper exchange program")

-- Governance is community-driven
+- Governance is .emph[community-driven]
 ]

 .right-column50[